-Our CoStAR platform encompasses a class of novel CARs designed to increase the anti-tumor activity of our TIL product candidates by providing potent co-stimulation via two intracellular costimulatory domains that are linked by a transmembrane sequence to an extracellular single chain variable fragment, or scFv.
+Our CoStAR platform encompasses a class of novel chimeric receptors designed to increase the anti-tumor activity of our TIL product candidates by providing potent costimulation via two intracellular costimulatory domains that are linked by a transmembrane sequence to an extracellular single chain variable fragment, or scFv.
 When CoStAR is expressed on the surface of TILs, the scFv is designed to bind to commonly expressed, shared tumor-associated antigens and thereby deliver a potent costimulatory signal to the T cell.
 This costimulatory signal is only relevant when the TIL's native TCR engages a tumor-specific neoantigen on the surface of the tumor cell, as shown below.
 In preclinical studies, we did not observe any measurable effects of CoStAR engagement of the shared tumor-associated antigen on the T cell without concomitant TCR recognition of a tumor neoantigen.

-The main difference between CoStAR and second or later generation CARs is that CoStAR is designed to exclusively induce co-stimulation.
+The main difference between CoStAR and second or later generation CARs is that CoStAR is designed to exclusively induce costimulation.
 This effect is achieved by the elimination of the CD3 ζ signaling domain that is uniformly included in CAR-T products.
 Absence of the CD3 ζ domain renders CoStAR ligation alone unable to lead to T cell activation or cytolytic activity.
-Similar to ITIL-168, the full activation of CoStAR+ T cells is first dependent on the recognition of tumor-specific antigens by the native TCR.
+Full activation of CoStAR+T cells is first dependent on the recognition of tumor-specific antigens by the native TCR.
 The CoStAR modification only serves to augment the activation of the T cells once TCR binding has occurred.
-In preclinical studies, we did not observe any measurable effects of CoStAR engagement of the shared tumor-associated antigen on the T cell without concomitant TCR recognition of a tumor neoantigen.